 Puzzling

-This puzzle is an homage to a famous painter.
-Some of the cards in the puzzle show the short verse for that card - each with an interesting relationship to the artist's life and/or work.
+The first design I made references Loteria (a bingo-like game like from Mexico) in an homage to a famous painter.
+Some of the loteria-inspired cards in the puzzle show the short verse (in Spanish and English) which the loteria caller would say for that card.
+Each card has an interesting relationship to the artist's life and/or work.
 The patterns throughout are taken directly from objects and clothing the artist owned.

 I'm working on a third design now using Bauhaus as its visual inspiration and focused on an artist from the 1400's.
 It features a few lines the artist wrote which feel right at home with Bauhaus ethos.